mattwparas/steel/README.md

 ## Getting Started

-This github repository is a client that uses the `steel`, `steel_vm`, and `steel_derive` crates.
+This github repository is a client that uses the `steel`, `steel_vm`, `steel_derive`, and `steel_repl` crates.
 To get started using a repl with the crates, make sure you first have rust installed.

 Then, clone the repo and run the following command: